[?] Subscribe To This Site

 2. know what it can do for them and

-3. make them want to make a purchase or inquiry.
+3. make them want to ACT by making an inquiry or purchase.

-Your goal is to get creative advertising that memorably describes and promotes your business, whether you pay a professional or do it yourself.
+Your goal is to create advertising that describes and promotes your business in an easily remembered way, whether you pay a professional or do-it-yourself.

-Most of our small business clients already have the beginnings of their breakthrough advertising ideas and look to us to put it all together into a finished project.
+Many of our small business clients already have the beginnings of their breakthrough advertising ideas and look to us to combine it all together into a finished project.

-Here are some of my suggestions to help get your creative mind flowing.
+Here are some suggestions to help get your creative mind flowing.

-It does take practice and discipline to be a neutral "fly on the wall" and put yourself in the mindset of your customer as they view your ad, web page or direct mailing.
+• It takes practice and discipline to be a neutral "fly on the wall" and put yourself in the mindset of your customer as they view your ad, web page or direct mailing.

-• Go to our Site Map for over 40 original small business advertising articles …
+• Go to the Topic/Index Site Map for over 40 original small business advertising articles …

 Back to the top of the creative advertising page